some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 [^2]: What's reasonable here is really up to you - but this pattern lends itself quite readily to ancient versions of "approved and hardened" images that don't get ever get updated (and fall out of their compliance standard for being so "secure").
 [^3]: [Free as in beer](https://en.wikipedia.org/wiki/Gratis_versus_libre), anyways.
 More about [redistribution](https://developers.redhat.com/articles/ubi-faq#redistribution) and [licensing](https://developers.redhat.com/articles/ubi-faq#legal_and_licensing) and such at Red Hat's site.
 [^4]: To be perfectly honest, I spent several hours trying to find the origin of the phrase "nobody ever got fired for buying IBM", and I couldn't find a definitive answer.
 It's been around for decades, though.
+[^dind]: This used to have a section on Docker-in-Docker, as it was more typical to have one container do this too.
+Now ARC supports having a DinD capable container within the pod (usually [docker:dind](https://hub.docker.com/_/docker)).
+That'll still need to be run as a privileged pod (previously discussed [here](../securing-ghactions-with-arc/#cluster-settings) and [here](../kubernetes-for-enterprise-ci/#privileged-pods) as to why that's probably not a good idea).
+However, it's now a much more explicitly created choice.